FIRST-Tech-Challenge/FtcRobotController/README.md

 * Fixes no error being displayed when saving a configuration file with duplicate names from the Driver Station.
 * Fixes a deadlock in the UVC driver which manifested in https://github.com/OpenFTC/EasyOpenCV/issues/57.
 * Fixes a deadlock in the UVC driver that could occur when hot-plugging cameras.
-* Fixes UVC driver compatibility with Arducam OV9281 global shutter camera.
+* Fixes UVC driver compatibility with Arducam OV9281 global shutter myCamera.
 * Fixes Emergency Stop condition when an OnBotJava build with duplicate Op Mode names occurs.
 * Fixes known causes of "Attempted use of a closed LynxModule instance" logspam.
 * Fixes the visual identification LED pattern when configuring Expansion Hubs connected via RS-485.